Nicop06/nicop06.github.io/posts/2016-12-10-setting-up-the-nas.markdown

 Be careful before using the write command.
 ```

 Create the swap partition.
 I will use 1GB for this tutorial.
-The code
+The snapshots
-snapshots are taken from a VM on which I ran the procedure, that's why the
+below are taken from a VM on which I ran the procedure, that's why the size
-size don't match the disks I have on the NAS.
+don't match the disks I have on the NAS.

 ```
 Command (m for help): n